What is Aircon BTU?

 An Aircon BTU Guide is a big help to people who are installing aircons in their new homes.
 If this is your first time buying Aircon, you will be bombarded with foreign terms such as: 9000 BTU + 18000 BTU.
-BTU stands for British thermal unit, which is the amount of energy needed to raise/cool one pound of water by one degree Fahrenheit.
+To explain aircon BTU meaning, BTU stands for British thermal unit, which is the amount of energy needed to raise or cool one pound of water by one degree Fahrenheit.
 If you turn the aircon inside the room on and didn’t close the door, chances are your house will not get cooled.
 Why?
 This is because you have insufficient BTU to cool the whole house due to the increase in space.
 Hence in short, the bigger the room, the more BTU you need to cool the area.
 This article is an Aircon BTU Guide for your reference if you’re looking for help before aircon installation.

-What are some of the other factors that affect BTU?
+What are some of the factors that affect BTU?

 You will still feel a sense of cool breeze in your room.
 And depending on the time of the day, it could still be cold.
 However, on very hot days, this will not hold true.
 In addition, it’s not just a matter of whether you room will be cooled.
 If your Aircon BTU is insufficient, it will cause the compressor to keep running, as the thermistor will indicate that it’s not sufficiently cooled yet.
 This will cause huge wastages in your electricity consumption and cause insanely high electricity bills.
 Hence, it will be better if you err on the side of caution and choose higher BTU.

-First and foremost for HDB units, this is pretty straightforward.
+For aircon installation, calculate aircon BTU will be the most important step as the right BTU can allow you to find the suitable aircon options to cool your room.
+For HDB units, it is pretty straightforward.
 You can simply follow these pointers here for a rough estimation on the amount of BTU required:

 Take the area of the room (in sq ft) that you wish to install the aircon at, and simply multiply by around 50-60.
 You will get the BTU you need.
 Size of an average HDB room is 130 square feet.
 There’s no definite thumb of rule to follow, saying which number you should multiply by, but the range given is 50-60.
 So to gauge, you can see if you have encounter these scenarios: